KelvCodes/Job-Tracker/README.md

 3️⃣ **Stay Updated** – Set reminders for follow-ups and deadlines. 🔔

-4️⃣ **Customize it** – Add a profile picture, social links, and certifications. 🏆
+4️⃣ **Download Your List** – Export your job applications for easy access. 📥

 5️⃣ **Download as PDF** – Save your resume & cover letter with a single click! 📥